Throne of Glass: Companion game

 Embers of Memory, a two-person card game based on the Throne of Glass book series, was released in October 2019 by Osprey Games.
 It is set during the events of the final book in the series, Kingdom of Ash.
 The players are tasked with helping Aelin survive her imprisonment and ordeal at the hands of Maeve, diving with her into her memories and helping her find the way back out.

+Reading order

+The order in which to read the Throne of Glass series is discussed within the community due to the publication date of Assassin's Blade differing from when it occurs chronologically within the story.
+While the book's events are a prequel to the rest of the series, its publication occurred in 2014, after the publication of Crown of Midnight in 2013.
+Bloomsbury Publishing and Sarah J. Maas's publication site suggest reading in order of publication date, with Assassin's Blade listed after Crown of Midnight.

+Additionally, Empire of Storms and Tower of Dawn overlap in their chronological events, which has sparked several 'tandem read' guides, which suggest the order in which to read each chapter of each book, concurrently.